Sorum, South Dakota

 Unincorporated community in South Dakota, U.S.

 Sorum is an unincorporated community in Perkins County, in the U.S. state of South Dakota.

 History

 Sorum was laid out in 1908, and named in honor of Chris Sorum, a local merchant.
 A post office called Sorum was established in 1910, and remained in operation until 1963.
 At one point, the town had a newspaper, The Sorum Journal, which ran at least in January 1911.
-Rabbit Creek runs through the community.